Back to Pilotfish Home

 Field Validation in Data Mapper

 What we’re really doing in this mapping is some field validation.
-We’re not changing the structure at all – we’re just adding onto that data structure if any of our validation rules aren’t met.
-Our target format is also that EDI 850.
-We’re using an identity template to essentially copy over all of the XML – so we’re copying directly across.
-And then for any of our loops or defined elements that match, we’re going to perform this validation rule.
+We’re not changing the structure at all—we’re just adding to that data structure if any of our validation rules aren’t met.
+Our target format is also EDI 850.
+We’re using an identity template to essentially copy over all of the XML, so we’re copying directly across.
+And then, for any of our loops or defined elements that match, we’re going to perform this validation rule.

-Here we’re doing a pretty simple validation rule to say “get the count of all of our PO1’s and make sure that they’re equal to our total”.
-We’re saying, “if my line item total doesn’t equal the count of actual line items that I have, then I want to go ahead and identify with this CTT versus PO1 mismatch text attribute”.
+Here, we’re using a pretty simple validation rule to say, “Get the count of all of our PO1s and make sure that they’re equal to our total.”
+We’re saying, “If my line item total doesn’t equal the count of actual line items that I have, then I want to go ahead and identify with this CTT versus PO1 mismatch text attribute.”

 Data Mapper Generates XSLT

-A little more about our data mapper – under the hood, this is all generating W3C compliant XSLT so there’s no binary formats – this will run in any XSLT engine.
+A little more about our data mapper – under the hood, this is all generating W3C-compliant XSLT, so there are no binary formats – this will run in any XSLT engine.
 Here in the data mapper, we also have a built-in testing mode.
-So you can feed in a sample file (as I’ve done here) then you can push “go” and immediately see the results of that incoming data pushed through our mapping that we’ve put together.
+So you can feed in a sample file (as I’ve done here), then you can push “go” and immediately see the results of that incoming data pushed through our mapping that we’ve put together.
 Taking a step back – we ingested our data via the Listener, we transformed it into that XML and the Source Transform did a little field validation.
 Next, we move into the Routing Stage.

 Data Routing Rules in the Routing Stage

-Here I’ve got a couple of simple rules set up.
-My first rule here is looking at that EDI XML and saying if my BEG07 is AC and if my sender has requested an acknowledgment (EDI 855), then I want to send this message to my second target system here.
-Otherwise, I just want to go ahead and in all cases send it on to the database transport.
-So we’ll always be updating our database, but only if our sender wants an acknowledgment will we send the data on to the second target system.
+Here, I’ve got a couple of simple rules set up.
+My first rule here is to look at that EDI XML and say if my BEG07 is AC and if my sender has requested an acknowledgment (EDI 855), then I want to send this message to my second target system here.
+Otherwise, I just want to go ahead and, in all cases, send it on to the database transport.
+So we’ll always be updating our database, but only if our sender wants an acknowledgment will we send the data to the second target system.

 Configuring the Target Transformation